 Policy E Policy E9: Local Centres and isolated retail units MM22 Policy para (4a) 4(a) When developed, the new local centres that are planned to be built at the strategic sites of: (a) Gosden Hill (site allocation A25); (b) Blackwell Farm (site allocation A26); and (c) the former Wisley Airfield (site allocation A35) will be treated as Local Centres within the context of this plan, and their location and boundaries designated in the next Local Plan review.
 MM20 Policy para (6) (6) Retail and leisure development proposals over 500 sq m (gross) which are not located in a local centre, district centre, or Guildford Town Centre, and where the site is not allocated for the proposed use must be supported by a retail impact assessment.
 MM19 Policy para (7) (7) Proposals for new hot food takeaways (Use Class A5) within 500m of schools will not be accepted because of the potential negative impact on the health of school children.
 MM21 Reasoned justification para 4.4.94 4.4.94 The NPPF sets out two tests that must be applied when considering developments of certain main town centre uses that are not in a centre and that are not allocated in this Local Plan.
 These are the sequential test and the retail impact test.
 In considering proposed developments of any main town centre use on sites outside of designated centres on sites that are not allocated for such uses, the sequential test must be applied.
-Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.
+Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres must be accompanied by an impact assessment.
+This will help to preserve the liveliness of our centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.